grantschulte/mottoto-client/README.md

 ## Deploy
 ### Dependencies
 You must have [Surge CLI](https://surge.sh/) and [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed in order to deploy.
 Everything else is listed in `package.json` and will install with `yarn`.
+If you wish to deploy to Github Pages you'll need to have the gh-pages npm module installed globally.

 ### Staging
 The staging deployment builds with staging environment variables and deploys the built site with Surge.

 ```
 yarn deploy:staging
 ```